Microsoft Outlook: Importing from other email clients

 Traditionally, Outlook supported importing messages from Outlook Express and Lotus Notes.
 In addition, Microsoft Outlook supports POP3 and IMAP protocols, enabling users to import emails from servers that support these protocols.
 Microsoft Hotmail Connector add-in (described above) helps importing emails from Hotmail accounts.
 Outlook 2013 later integrated the functionality of this add-in and added the ability to import email (as well as a calendar) through Exchange ActiveSync protocol.

-There are some ways to get the emails from Thunderbird; the first is to use a tool that can convert a Thunderbird folder to a format that can be imported from Outlook Express.
+There are multiple methods to get the emails from Thunderbird.
+The first is to use a tool that can convert a Thunderbird folder to a format that can be imported from Outlook Express.
 This method must be processed folder by folder.
-The other method is to use a couple of free tools that keep the original folder structure.
+The other method is to use some free tools that keep the original folder structure.
 If Exchange is available, an easier method is to connect the old mail client (Thunderbird) to Exchange using IMAP, and upload the original mail from the client to the Exchange account.

+New Outlook for Windows

+In May 2022, Microsoft announced a preview release of new Outlook for Windows, available initially to Office Insiders.
+The new version of Outlook is a progressive web app based on Outlook.com and offers several new features.

+The new Outlook for Windows preview later became available to all existing Outlook for Windows users and also users of the free Mail and Calendar app, which was retired in favor of the new app on December 31, 2024.

+The new Outlook has been criticized for having worse performance compared to the previous native versions as well as lack of offline support and missing a unified inbox.
+Privacy concerns have also been raised around the decision to synchronise non-Microsoft email accounts with the Microsoft cloud, rather than downloading emails to the local device as previous versions have done.